PerseusArkouda/modscripts/README.md

 + In case you want to use it for different sets of mods or server clusters, just rename the modscript folder and setup a different mods.conf with the other server paths and mod IDs.
 Make sure to set a good time apart in schedule because steamcmd won't let it run a new process while the previous one still running.
-+ It will not install mods that aren't installed.
-Use modunpacker directly for that.
++ It will install all defined mods automatically.
 + Requires both moddownloader and modunpacker scripts to work.

 #### modfunctions